Learn the Time to Learn: Replay Scheduling in Continual Learning: Experiments

-\paragraph{Replay Schedule Visualization.} We visualize a learned replay schedule from Split CIFAR-100 with memory size $M=100$ to gain insights into the behavior of the scheduling policy from MCTS.
-Figure \ref{fig:replay_schedule_vis_cifar100} shows a bubble plot of the task proportions that are used for filling the replay memory at every task.
-Each circle color corresponds to a historical task and its size represents the proportion of replay samples at the current task.
+\textbf{Replay Schedule Visualization.} We visualize a replay schedule from Split CIFAR-100 with memory size $M=100$ to gain insights into the behavior of the scheduling policy from MCTS.
+Figure \ref{fig:replay_schedule_vis_cifar100} shows a bubble plot of the selected task proportions used for filling the replay memory at every task.
+Each circle color corresponds to a replay task, and its size represents the proportion of replay samples at the current task.
 The sum of points in all circles at each column is fixed at all current tasks.
-We see that the task proportions vary dynamically over time in a sophisticated nonlinear way which would be hard to replace by a heuristic method.
+The task proportions vary dynamically over time in a sophisticated nonlinear way which would be hard to replace by a heuristic method.
 Moreover, we can observe space repetition-style scheduling on many tasks, e.g., task 1-3 are replayed with similar proportion at the initial tasks but eventually starts varying the time interval between replay.
 Also, task 4 and 6 need less replay in their early stages, which could potentially be that they are simpler or correlated with other tasks.
-We provide a similar visualization for Split MNIST in Figure \ref{fig:split_mnist_task_accuracies_and_bubble_plot} in Appendix \ref{app:replay_schedule_visualization_for_split_mnist} to bring more insights to the benefits of replay scheduling.
+Appendix \ref{app:replay_schedule_visualization_for_split_mnist} shows a similar visualization for Split MNIST.

-\paragraph{Varying Memory Size.} We show that our method can improve the CL performance across different memory sizes.
-In Figure \ref{fig:acc_over_replay_memory_size}, we observe that MCTS obtains better task accuracies than ETS, especially for small memory sizes.
-Both MCTS and ETS perform better than Heuristic as $M$ increases, which shows that Heuristic requires careful tuning of the validation accuracy threshold.
-These results show that replay scheduling can outperform the baselines, especially for small $M$, on both small and large datasets across different backbone choices.
+\textbf{Scheduling with Different Memory Selection Methods.} We show that our method can be combined with any memory selection method for storing replay samples.
+In addition to uniform sampling, we apply various memory selection methods commonly used in the CL literature, namely $k$-means clustering and Mean-of-Features (MoF)~\citep{rebuffi2017icarl}.
+Table \ref{tab:results_memory_selection_methods} shows the results across all datasets.
+We indicate with red, orange, and yellow highlight the 1st, 2nd, and 3rd-best performing method based on its mean value on the metric.
+In Appendix \ref{app:alternative_memory_selection_methods}, we provide additional results from $k$-center selection~\citep{nguyen2018variational} and $t$-tests, and also show that the forward transfer for new tasks is negligible for each method when uniform selection is used in this experiment.
+We note that using the replay schedule from MCTS outperforms the baselines when using the alternative selection methods, where MoF performs the best on most datasets.